Tyler-Hilbert/AudioProcessingInPythonWorkshop/README.md

 Look at read_audio.py to see how to read in an audio file
 > Challenge: read in other files and see how their spectrum is different
-# TODO - WILL THIS WORK WITH NON WAVE FILES?

 Look at filter.py to see how a filter works
 > Challenge: filter out different notes